EGWilfred/cross_sectional_survey_data_cleaning/README.md

   - `CovariateAnalysis.R`: Script for the analysis of environmental covariates and their correlation with malaria incidence.

 ### 3. SDI
-Contains code for the calculation of the Socioeconomic Development Index (SDI), which is used to assess the socio-economic status of different settlements within the urban areas under study.
+Contains code for the calculation of the Socioeconomic Demographic Index (SDI), which is used to assess the socio-economic status of different settlements within the urban areas under study.
 The SDI is calculated based on various indicators such as household goods, access to clean water, and type of sanitation facilities.

 - **Main Files:**
-  - `CalculateSDI.R`: Script for calculating the Socioeconomic Development Index.
+  - `CalculateSDI.R`: Script for calculating the Socioeconomic Demographic Index.
   - `SDIAnalysis.R`: Script for analyzing the impact of SDI on malaria distribution.

 ## Getting Started